th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 ![](/img/getting-started/analyze/7-steps-in-run.png)

-The first run will be commented here.
+The first run for INSTR1 will be explained here in details.

 ### Steps 1, 2